binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

     Otherwise you will get the **Internal Server Error**.

     There will be a certain amount of time to allow the propagation of the DNS zone file.
 It's a great occasion to take a cup of tea and read a book!

+### Counterparts

+1. You can't add packages that are elsewhere than in Python Package Index (pip) repositories even if they are present in common distributions like pyexiv2.
+Thus, it is a headache to avoid certain libraries just because they're relying on external C ones.

+2. It seems that the instance has difficulties to deliver the appropriate webpage even after a reasonable delay when switching user agents in your browser.

 <p class="footer">Everything else is explained very clearly in the Gandi.net documentation.</p>